Human Rights Violations and Environmental Destruction: Investigating the Federal Government’s Nature Park Protection Initiative

 Internal documents from the Federal Development Ministry show: Although the rights of indigenous groups are publicly emphasized, officials in the Development Ministry and at the Kreditanstalt für Wiederaufbau (KfW) apparently knew early on that human rights violations were likely in the project.

 Even before the launch of the Legacy Landscapes Fund, there had been repeated internal warnings.
-The KfW assessed the general risks of the funding as “potentially high” and confidentially warned that “human rights risks could arise” for indigenous communities.
+The KfW assessed the general risks of the funding as “potentially high” and confidentially warned that “human rights risks might arise” for indigenous communities.

 The EU has not yet taken part, although Germany has campaigned intensively for it.
 In an internal email, German officials noted: “Due to the human rights problem in the protected areas, the EU Commission (EU Commission, editor’s note) is also sensitized.”